 Conclusion

-In short, React is open source.
+To conclude this article, React is open source.
 As a result, there is a vibrant community of developers that contributes to its development and uses it to build a wide variety of web applications and tools.

 With its many advantages and strong community support, it is clear that this library will continue to be a popular choice for front-end development for years to come.